 The Digital Marketer’s Edge

-As digital marketers, we have an edge over our traditional marketing counterparts.
+As a SaaS marketing agency, we have an edge over traditional marketing counterparts.
 Advertising via TV and radio is still very expensive and too often those messages fall on deaf ears.
 For example, the TV commercial from a pharmaceutical company discussing a drug that helps those with a rare form of rheumatoid arthritis will resonate with at most 0.6 percent of their U.S. viewing audience.

 Fortunately, in digital marketing (especially B2B), we have a plethora of tools available to give us the upper hand so that our message consistently hits our audience right between the eyes.